• Perforated Release film-vacuum infusion process System 1

 Perforated Release film-vacuum infusion process

-Q: Is fiberglass chopped strand suitable for automotive interior components?
+Q: Is fiberglass chopped strand fire-resistant?

 Send your message to us